Arterial Assisted Stretching

 - Phrenicopericardial ligaments, which connect the heart to the diaphragm.

-When the arterial vessels in the heart relax, all of these connective tissue connections soften causing relaxation of the cervical and thoracic spines, as well as the diaphragm and sternum releasing spinal tension, thereby straightening the crooked spine.
+When the arterial vessels in the heart relax, all of these connective tissue connections soften, causing relaxation of the cervical and thoracic spines, as well as the diaphragm and sternum.
+This release of spinal tension thereby straightens the crooked spine.
 This includes relaxation of ribs 6 through 12, which are connected to the diaphragm that is attached to the heart via the phrenicopericardial ligament.

 When the practitioner gently pulls on an artery, the artery gently pulls back.